EyasuTeshome/shifttracker/interviewing/use-your-USP-to-craft-your-elevator-pitch-v2.md

 Follow [these steps](https://github.com/microverseinc/curriculum-transversal-skills/blob/main/code-review/articles/how-to-ask-for-a-prof-skills-review-v2.md) to request a  review of your project.

-**In order to ensure that your project can be approved by the deadline, submit your first version no later than Wednesday evening of the week when it's due.
-This will give the reviewers enough time for necessary iterations.**
+In order to ensure that your project can be approved by the deadline, **submit your first version no later than Wednesday evening of the week when it's due**.
+This will give the reviewers enough time for necessary iterations.

 ## Submit your project